 A payment administrator on a weekly basis reviews the earnings to ensure they were generated correctly and marks them to be paid.

 Coins are then transferred to a payment address and the payment is made to the node's stake address.
 No funds are stored on the server.
 This process may be automated at a later time.

 A challenge is meant to prove the capability of a node and is sent to a node on a periodic basis.
 A challenge consists of a random block being chosen from the blockchain by the server, the server sending a challenge to a node, the node looking up specific information about the block and then creating a private transaction to send the result to the server via the blockchain.
 The node also replies to the server with the transaction id and the server looks up transaction and determines if the information matches once the block with the new transaction reaches the server.

 A certificate issued by a Certificate Authority(CA) such as Let's Encrypt must be configured for a Super Node.
 Even though zen is capable of using a self-signed cert, a CA issued cert is required to participate in the payments.
 The tracking server checks the hostname via DNS and verifies the certificate.
 It will first try a direct connection with a node and if there are connection issues it will check peer connections for a verified TLS connection.

 Exceptions are logged and tracked when a node does not comply with the criteria listed above.
 Exceptions are listed on the Details page of a node.
 There should be only one Exception open at a time even if there are multiple conditions that may apply.
 When an Exception is closed an End time is present in the Exception.
-The time an exception is open is subtracted from the earnings.
+The duration of time an exception is open counts toward the uptime earnings calcuation.